Pelvic floor training - Treatment

 Biofeedback (optional): Some training forms may involve biofeedback to provide individuals with feedback on their muscle activity.

-A single session for introduction and guidance may last about 60 minutes.
+Duration of Session: A single session for introduction and guidance may last about 60 minutes.
 The individual exercise plan can then be performed independently at home.

 Aftercare and Care Recommendations: Aftercare often involves independently performing the learned exercises at home.
 Regular check-ups may be advisable.